 USB Tethering checkbox is grayed out and won't let me select it

 The most likely cause of this is a bad USB cable or USB port.
 This checkbox is only active when it is properly connected to another device.
-First try plugging the cable into a different USB port.
+First, try plugging the cable into a different USB port.
 If that doesn't work, try plugging into a different computer to eliminate the possibility that it is your computer.
 If that doesn't work, try a different micro-USB cable (even if this cable still works for charging).
 You can get micro-USB cables in some dollar stores or pay $20-30 for one at a phone/electronics type store.
 Dollar store micro-USB cables have worked flawlessly for me, but as everyone knows, dollar store items may not work as advertised.
 Also, be careful you get a micro-USB, NOT a mini-USB cable.

 Will using the phone as hotspot increase your data bill?

 Devices have a technological limit to the amount of data they can accept and distribute to tethered devices.
 While connecting multiple devices to the hotspot will not immediately increase your data bill, it can lead to overage charges.
-Viewing web pages with a Laptop or desktop is much more data intensive than with a mobile device.
+Viewing web pages on a Laptop or desktop is much more data intensive than with a mobile device.
 Ads, images, videos, and extensive code are accessed frequently when a browser accesses web servers.
-Multiple devices accessing full web services will push the data usage over your monthly limit easily, so you should check with your cellphone provider if you are unsure of your limits, and proceed with caution when it comes to using the hotspot.
+Multiple devices accessing full web services will push the data usage over your monthly limit easily, so you should check with your device provider if you are unsure of your limits, and proceed with caution when it comes to using the hotspot.

 1. On your Windows computer, click on the Start Button located on the bottom left side.